 After a thirty-two year career, Tim retired in 2010 to focus his tireless energy on new projects.
 Always fascinated with bees and beekeeping, Tim now found the time to learn the art of beekeeping.
 Tim became an instructor for the Oregon Master Beekeeping program and is currently completing his journeyman level in the program.

 In 2011, Tim became one of the founding members of the Portland Urban Beekeepers, an educational and social organization to promote the art of beekeeping and stewardship in the Portland metropolitan area.
-He is currently the President of this organization and sits on the executive board of the Oregon State Beekeepers Association (OSBA).

 Tim is also a member of the Sabin Neighborhood Association and a member of the Portland Fruit Tree Project.